ElementalAlly/attendanceProject/README.md

 # Intro
-Hello!
-This project is an attendance designed for a small system-on-a-chip (like a Raspberry Pi).
-This system uses a database to track the amount of time members of a team have been at meetings.
+This project is an attendance tracker, designed to run on a Raspberry Pi or compatible platform.
+Using a bar code or QR code reader, users can sign in and out.
+Users can also access a website interface to view how long they have been signed in for.
+Admins can

 # Materials
-Barcode scanner
-System-on-a-chip (I used an Orange Pi, but Raspberry Pis probably could be used.)
+ - USB Barcode/QR Code scanner (I used [this one](https://www.amazon.com/dp/B09HK3BD5Y))
+ - Raspberry Pi or compatible system (I used an Orange Pi Zero2 with an Ubuntu Focal image with a 4.9 kernel.)
-Access to a 3D printer (convenient for printing a case) Internet Connection :)
+ - Access to a 3D printer (convenient for printing a case, I ended up using an Ender 3 Neo)
+ - LEDS (1 red, 1 green)
+ - Cables
+ - Dupont crimper and connectors
+ - Internet Connection :)

+# Technologies

+In this, I use:
+ - **Python** as my language
+ - **MySQL** as the database
+ - **Pymysql** as the database API for python
+ - **FastAPI** as the website API
+ - **Uvicorn** as the website listener
+ - **Jinja** and **Markdown** as rendering helpers

 # Setup (Debian-based Linux Dist)
 We are going to be installing using pip install, then setting up scripts to run this application on startup.

-## Steps
+## Installing software needed
 ```
 apt-get install git
 mkdir /app